Samsung/TizenRT/README.md

 sidk_s5jt200 [[details]](build/configs/sidk_s5jt200/README.md)

 Tizen RT currently supports only two boards called artik053 and sidk_s5jt200.
+The ARTIK053 is availble for purchase online.
+For more more info see the [[ARTIK053 product page]](https://www.artik.io/modules/artik-053/)

-However, those are not available in public markets till now. sidk_s5jt200 or other boards for Tizen RT will be coming soon.
+The sidk_s5jt200 is not yet available to the public market.

+ Other boards for Tizen RT will be coming soon.

 ## Configuration Sets